Feeling lonely

 Don't

-• try not to use alcohol, cigarettes, gambling or drugs to relieve loneliness; these can all contribute to poor mental health
+try not to use alcohol, cigarettes, gambling or drugs to relieve loneliness because they can all contribute to poor mental health

 Further information and support